13Lychee/InsightSupporter/README.md

 - [ ] Release Back-end code

 ## Interface and Guidance
-The online story editor interface of InsightSupporter.
+The online story editor interface of SNIL.
 (A) The Data View displays events extracted from insight.
 (B) The Episode Editor supports editing episode elements.
 (C) The Storyline View offers an overview of the entire news and allows for narrative structure editing.
 (D) The Story Visualization View presents the generated news results.

 ![image](https://github.com/13Lychee/InsightSupporter/blob/main/img/Interface.png)